Table Of Contents

-Despite its relatively small size, clavicle can cause quite a bit of discomfort, and I know this all to well.
-Several years ago I was faced with a constant pain in the region around this bone and, I can tell you it can be a pain in the a$$.
+Despite its relatively small size, clavicle can cause quite a bit of discomfort, and I know this all too well.
+Several years ago I was faced with a constant pain in the region around this bone (collarbone pain) and, I can tell you it can be a pain in the a$$.

 Clavicle (commonly known as collarbone), is a long bone located in between the sternum and scapula (shoulder blade).
 You noticed I said it was a long bone, even though it is only around 15 cm long, its characteristics make it a long bone by type (I will not go into details since they are not all that relevant to the topic of today`s article).

 Even though the bone is rather a small one, it has a number of responsibilities and important functions:

 - Along with the shoulder blade, it offers support to the upper limbs and allows full range of motion